More productive, less flashy: Alex Kovalev criticizes Ivan Demidov (and that bothers me) - Dose.ca

 Seriously… Can we give Ivan Demidov a break?

-The kid does what he has to do without bothering anyone, he accumulates points at a more than interesting pace, he helps the Canadiens win games in his own way…
+The kid does what he has to do without bothering anyone, he accumulates points at a more than interesting pace playing with Oliver Kapanen and on the club's 2nd powerplay, he helps the Canadiens win games in his own way…

 Ah, and he's only 19.
 He's not playing badly enough to be criticized, and that's what bothers me about Alex Kovalev's comments.